Model-oriented Graph Distances via Partially Ordered Sets: Model-oriented distance via partially ordered sets

 If the model-oriented poset is graded, we can exploit this property to simplify computation in two ways.
 First, we obtain the following closed form characterization of the model-oriented distance between graphs comparable within the poset.

-\begin{proposition} Suppose $\Lp= (\mathfrak{G},\preceq)$ is a graded poset with rank function $\mathrm{rank}(\cdot)$.
-For any $\G_s,\G_t \in \mathfrak{G}$ with $\G_s \succeq \G_t$, every downward path from $\G_s$ to $\G_t$ has length $\mathrm{rank}(\G_s)-\mathrm{rank}(\G_t)$, which also equals $d_{\Lp}(\G_s,\G_t)$. \end{proposition} This is a well-known result that follows from the property that in a graded poset every \emph{maximal chain} that is bounded between two comparable elements are of the same length.
+\begin{proposition}[Distance between comparable graphs in a graded poset] Suppose $\Lp= (\mathfrak{G},\preceq)$ is a graded poset with rank function $\rank(\cdot)$.
+For any $\G_s,\G_t \in \mathfrak{G}$ with $\G_s \succeq \G_t$, every downward path from $\G_s$ to $\G_t$ has length $\rank(\G_s)-\rank(\G_t)$, which also equals $d_{\Lp}(\G_s,\G_t)$. \end{proposition} This is a well-known result that follows from the property that in a graded poset all \emph{maximal chains} between two comparable elements have equal length.
 A subset of $\g$ is a \emph{chain} (i.e., totally ordered set) if every pair of elements are comparable.
 A chain is \emph{maximal} if it is not contained by a larger chain.
 For completeness, we provide a short proof in \cref{proof:prop_graded}.
+Gradedness and the rank can greatly facilitate the enumeration of neighborhood, which is the basic routine to any search algorithm.
+Under gradedness, \cref{eqs:neighbor} becomes $\{\G': \G' \preceq \G,\, \rank(\G') = \rank(\G) - 1\} \cup \{\G': \G' \succeq \G,\, \rank(\G') = \rank(\G) + 1\}$.